Qingdao University of Science and Technology: Laoshan Campus

 The biggest in area campus was inaugurated in 2002.
 It is located in near many tourist hotspots, including Mount Lao (Lauschan) (崂山) and the Shilaoren Beach (石老人海水浴场).
 In addition to the faculties that were added as part of the transition into a comprehensive university, Laoshan Campus also includes the main administration and library.
 While construction of the southern part of the campus, called Nanyuan (南苑), was already finished in the years following its inauguration, the campus district of Beiyuan (北苑) was opened in 2012 and is still being expanded.

+School address (Laoshan Campus): No. 99 Songling Road, Qingdao City, Shandong Province.